 Caroline Rogers set up Room to Think in 2013.
-She recently achieved a masters in Applied Positive Psychology and Coaching Psychology where she completed research into the association between clutter and wellbeing.
-We hope to announce publication of her research in the coming months.
+She recently achieved a Masters in Applied Positive Psychology and Coaching Psychology where she completed research into the association between clutter and wellbeing.
+This has been published in the Journal of Environmental Psychology.5

 “I think that when you invite people to your home, you invite them to yourself” – Oprah Winfrey